deyshift/about-me/README.md

 # ![glorpGreetings-1x](https://github.com/user-attachments/assets/ee537c7f-c8fe-4881-9c47-5e4550a7be3a) Deysha Rivera

 **Software Engineer**
 I'm a Software Engineer with a strong focus on cloud infrastructure, currently working with Go (Golang), AWS, Terraform, and Kubernetes.
-While my title is software engineering, my day-to-day involves designing, provisioning, and managing cloud environments using Infrastructure as Code (IaC) principles.
+While my title is software engineer, my day-to-day involves designing, provisioning, and managing cloud environments using Infrastructure as Code (IaC) principles.

 I enjoy building scalable systems, automating deployment pipelines, and working hands-on with modern DevOps tools.
 I'm especially interested in how clean code and well-architected infrastructure can come together to improve performance, reliability, and developer experience.